pynvme/pynvme/README.md

 import nvme as d    # this is pynvme's python package name
 ```

 VSCode is convenient and powerful, but it consumes a lot of resources.
-So, for formal performance test, it is recommended to run in command line, or Emacs.
+So, for formal performance test, it is recommended to run test in shell or Emacs.

 Features